-In the UK, an estimated 3.2 million adults currently use an e-cigarette.
+In the UK, an estimated 3.2 million adults currently use an e-cigarette.1 Among these, 58.9% were ex-smokers and a further 38.3% were current smokers (dual users).
 Most individuals cite stopping smoking tobacco as their reason for using an e-cigarette.
-A recent UK-based study in 886 smokers found that e-cigarettes were more effective for smoking cessation than standard nicotine replacement therapy (NRT) when both were accompanied by behavioural support.
-However, serious lung disease and a number of deaths in the USA and beyond have been linked to the use of e-cigarettes, raising concerns about the safety of these devices and their role in stopping tobacco smoking.
-The UK-based study also found that individuals using an e-cigarette were considerably more likely to still be using the device after 52 weeks than were those in the NRT group (80% vs 9% of participants).
+A recent UK-based study in 886 smokers found that e-cigarettes were more effective for smoking cessation than standard nicotine replacement therapy (NRT) when both were accompanied by behavioural support.2 The UK-based study also found that individuals using an e-cigarette were considerably more likely to still be using the device after 52 weeks than were those in the NRT group (80% vs 9% of participants).